APJansen/TDUr/README.md

 There is a large amount of variance, mostly because of the evaluation metric, 1000 matches is still not enough to get an accurate estimate, but also because of the performance itself, it is not guaranteed to improve with more training.
 Most improvement happens in roughly the first 5000 episodes for the two larger learning rates, while the smallest is nowhere near converged yet.
-Even the larger two learning rates may still be improving.
+Even the larger two learning rates it looks like the agents are still improving.

 Another way to get some insight is with a parameter study.
-Here we take as final performance of a given agent the previously calculated win rate averaged over the agent's last 5000 training episodes.
+Here the final performance of a given agent is taken as the previously calculated win rate averaged over the agent's last 5000 training episodes.

 ![plot](./images/parameter_study.png)